Payday Super is here

-Earlier this year, we contacted employers about the Payday Super changes being introduced by the Australian Government on 1 July 2026.
+Payday Super changes introduced by the Australian Government came into effect on 1 July 2026.

-Under the new rules, employers need to pay Superannuation Guarantee (SG) at the same time as salary and wages.
+Under the new rules, employers must pay Superannuation Guarantee (SG) at the same time as salary and wages.
 In most cases, contributions must reach super funds within seven business days, or the Australian Taxation Office (ATO) may apply penalties.

 Key changes from 1 July

-• Pay super each payday: employers must pay employees’ Superannuation Guarantee (SG) at the same time as salary and wages, rather than quarterly (the current minimum requirement).
-If you are a WA public sector employer, you may already be paying SG in line with employees’ pay each fortnight
+• Pay super each payday: employers must pay employees’ Superannuation Guarantee (SG) at the same time as salary and wages, rather than quarterly (the previous minimum requirement).
+If you are a WA public sector employer, you may have already been paying SG in line with employees’ pay each fortnight

-• Deadlines for super payments: super contributions must reach super funds within seven business days after payday, unless an extended timeframe applies, such as for new employees.
+• Deadlines for super payments: contributions must reach super funds within seven business days after payday, unless an extended timeframe applies, such as for new employees or out-of-cycle payments, including commissions and bonuses.
 There is no extension for any rejected payments

-• Reporting: employers will be required to report both QE and super liability through their existing Single Touch Payroll (STP) enabled software.
-This will make it easier for the ATO to identify employers with unpaid or late super
+• Reporting: employers are required to report both QE and super liability through their Single Touch Payroll (STP) enabled software.
+This makes it easier for the ATO to identify employers with unpaid or late super

 • Penalties for late payments: employers who don’t pay the right amount on time, or to the correct fund, may need to pay the super guarantee charge (SGC).
 There may also be general interest and other penalties for not paying SGC

-To support faster and more reliable payments, super funds will also be required to:
+To support faster and more reliable payments, super funds are now required to:

 • Allocate or return contributions that cannot be matched within three business days.
-This is a reduction from the current 20 business days
+This is a reduction from the previous 20 business days

 • Receive faster payments through a real-time payments platform, known as the New Payments Platform (NPP)